Islam in Africa: Salafism

 Recently, Salafism has begun spreading in Africa, as a result of many Muslim Non-Governmental Organizations (NGOs) such as the World Muslim League, the World Assembly for Muslim Youth, and the Federation of Mab and Islamic Schools primarily funded by Salafi governments in the Arab states of the Persian Gulf.
 These Salafist organizations, often based out of Saudi Arabia, promote a form of conservative reformism and regard Sufism as "heterodox" and contrary to their interpretation of traditional Islam.
 Such NGOs have built Salafi-dominated mosques and Islamic centers in Africa, and many are staffed by puritanical African Muslims, often trained in the Middle East.
 Academic scholarships to study in Islamic universities in the Middle East are also offered to further Salafism.

 On the other hand, Africanist scholars trace the popularity of Salafi ideals to local cultural factors and the social efforts of prominent African Salafi scholars, reformists, organisations and intellectuals and their religious ties with various Islamic scholars across the Muslim World.

+Ahmadiyya

+Ahmadiyya Muslims are also present across Africa.
+They are known for having an unorthodox belief related to the return of the Messiah.
+Given these beliefs and their minority presence in most countries, there have been reported incidence of discrimination against the Ahmadis in both Algeria and The Gambia.